-Vegan Butter (Nut Free Version Too!)
+Vegan Butter

-This Homemade Vegan Butter is the perfect dairy-free version of butter!
-It’s easy to make and you can spread it, sauté with it, bake with it, use it in frosting, and yes, you can even brown it!
-I also have a nut-free version!
+For the perfect dairy-free butter, look no further than this homemade vegan butter recipe.
+You can spread it, sauté with it, bake with it, use it in frosting, and yes, you can even brown it!

 Can I make vegan butter without nuts?